sevinchboltakova03-dev/Data-Analytics-Portfolio/SQL/Customer-Churn-Analysis/README.md

 - Customer tenure
 - Churn status

-The dataset includes customer-level information that helps analyze customer behaviour and identify potential churn drivers.
+The dataset helps analyze customer behaviour and identify potential factors that contribute to customer churn.

 ---